peterDijk/hangman-ddd-events/README.md

 - [x] Updaters are updating projections
 - [x] TypeORM migrations
 - [x] Merge updateDependencies branch to master
-- [ ] store last processed event checkpoint, on app init only replay from checkpoint (read checkpoint from stream)
+- [ ] store last processed event checkpoint, on app init only replay from checkpoint
 - [ ] Add Auth module
 - [ ] Add User to Game
+- [ ] Swap projection database type for mongodb
-- [ ] Swap projection database type
+- [ ] Swap projection for a database type that GraphQL reads from directly (for actual performance improv. reason for GQL.
+Without it's only dev experience)
+- [ ] Implement actual hangman logic.
+Goal: backend is ready for comm with frontend

-- [ ] better filestructure
+- [ ] Setup websocket server
 - [ ] ...

+### Frontend:

+- [ ] setup hangman app in this dockerized project
+- [ ] add user login and start new game UI (pick wordToGuess from randomized public api)
+- [ ] setup websocket client: connect to server on login, receive init message in redux middleware, mutate state (after making guess, the backend sends the so far rightly guessed characters on the correct positions)
+- [ ]

 ## Installation